citp/privacy-policy-historical/b/ba/bab/babynamenetwork.com.md

 **The Controls You Have On Information You Share**

 If you do not want us to share contact, postal, e-mail address and demographic information with third party marketers, email [help@babynamenetwork.com](mailto:help@babynamenetwork.com).
+You can opt out of third party and advertising networks by visiting the [Network Advertising Initiative](http://www.networkadvertising.org/managing/opt_out.asp).

 In addition, you may request to be removed from our membership list at any time by emailing [help@babynamenetwork.com](mailto:help@babynamenetwork.com).